Tech-at-DU/d3-tutorial/12-Interaction/readme.md

 ![example 3](imagess/example-3.gif)

 **Challenge**

 Adjust the duration to the time that looks best to you.

 ### Easing

 Transitions are all about changing values over time.
 There is some math involved.
-How we get from one value to another is handled by an easing function.
+How a value gets from one value to another is handled by an easing function.

-Easing functions can impart character and quality to motion.
+Easing functions can impart character and quality to the motion.
 There are many built-in easing functions.
 Let's apply a couple here and see what they look like.

 Apply easing in the same way you applied duration.